eagereyes/eagereyes.org/blog/2018/ieee-vis-2018-viscomm-visinpractice-beliv-best-papers.md

 # IEEE VIS 2018, Part 1: VisComm, VisInPractice, BELIV, Best Papers

-The&nbsp;<a href="https://ieeevis.org/">IEEE VIS conference</a>&nbsp;is the most important outlet for academic research.
+The <a href="https://ieeevis.org/">IEEE VIS conference</a> is the most important outlet for academic research.
 This year's conference took place in Berlin, Germany.
-Here is a report on some of the most interesting (to me, anyway) papers, events, and developments, in three parts.&nbsp;
+Here is a report on some of the most interesting (to me, anyway) papers, events, and developments, in three parts.

 As usual, I link to paper websites and materials where possible.
 Luckily, many papers this year had paper or project webpages and code or materials available.
 While still not entirely a given, the majority of papers have at least something available (even if it’s only the paper manuscript itself).